kpma1985/ansible_proxmox_hetzner/README.md

 I made this project just for fun, it allows you to create a proxmox host on Hetzner BareMetal

-Tested on Hetzner EX43 at HEL1

-feel free and send merge requests :)
+#### Features

+ * Install OPNsense as a router.
+Fake the MAC Address if tge primary Interface and bridged to WAN
+ * SEMI Autoinstall (still in progress..)
+ * Create Cloud-INIT Images

 #### Requirements

+  * Tested on Hetzner Bare Metal EX43 at HEL1 - last run 17.10.2022
-Server in rescue mode
+  * Server in rescue mode with valid SSH public key

 #### Variables